react-native-d5m/rn-color-selector/README.md

 The following code presents the 3 basic usage scenarios of this library:

-#### useSelector({})
+#### useColorSelector({})

 Allows display of the color selector anywhere in your app.
-The color selector initially shows a default set of colors to choose from `<ColorSelector />`, or if the color wheel is selected, the `AdvancedColorSelector />` is displayed where the user can choose any color they desire, including typing in a color in all formats.
+The color selector initially shows a default set of colors to choose from `<ColorSelector />`, or if the color wheel is selected, the `<AdvancedColorSelector />` is displayed where the user can choose any color they desire, including typing in a color in all formats.

 #### Wrap your app with the `<ColorSelectorProvider>` if you intend on using the `useColorSelector`